mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/04/02-viewmodels.md

 }
 ```

-This way, we no longer directly assign the selected image to the interface but instead assign it to the model.
-The interface will be modified automatically by the previous code.
+This way, we no longer directly assign the selected image to the interface but, instead, we assign it to the model.
+The interface will be automatically modified by the previous code.

 ```kotlin
 var getResult  = registerForActivityResult(